yihui/yihui.org/content/en/2013-01-05-find-out-available-usernames-with-r.md

     Now I use his elegant `outer()` solution.
 One can also use `expand.grid(letters, letters)`.

-Github [decided](https://github.com/blog/1302-goodbye-uploads) to take off their downloads service, and I was very unhappy with this decision.
+GitHub [decided](https://github.com/blog/1302-goodbye-uploads) to take off their downloads service, and I was very unhappy with this decision.
 This means I have to migrate several files to other places, and update links accordingly.
 I saw [Bitbucket](https://bitbucket.org/) still provides the service, so I want to